KunalGoyal0601/Projects/README.md

-# in this repo I uplode all the projects i DID TILL NOW
+# In this repo I uplode all the projects I did till now
-- In JOB I creatw a simple job recommendation system
+- In JOB I create a simple job recommendation system